 Rattlesnake bites

-Each year 4,000 to 6,000 venomous snakebites occur in the US.
+Each year, 4,000 to 6,000 venomous snakebites occur in the US.
 About 70% of these require antivenom therapy1.
 As shown on the front page of this website (graph below) a lot of these venomous snakebites are from rattlesnakes.

 The severity of venomous snakebite effects are clearly correlated with the conditions of the victims.
-According to a study by Seifert et al. (2009)3 the most severe outcomes are seen in kids younger than 6 years of age.
+According to a study by Seifert et al. (2009)3 the most severe outcomes are seen in children younger than 6 years of age.

-The distribution of fatalities is also skewed.
-There are of course most venomous snakebites in states like Texas and California and if you live in a Southern State you are more exposed to snakes than if you live in the North.
+The distribution of fatalities is also skewed. ”There are, of course, more venomous snakebites in states like Texas and California, showing that people in Southern states are more likely to become exposed to snakes than those living in the North.

 A study by Sotelo (2008)4 listed the sign and symptoms of rattlesnake bites in a group of children.
 The data from that study are presented here.